 Mr Ali Khan has not responded to e-mails and phone calls offering him the chance to respond.

 A director of the college, Asif Siddique - Atif Siddique's brother - has confirmed the two students were meant to study there.
 One of them registered, but failed to attend.

 LAMS is designated as a "highly trusted" partner of the UK Border Agency, which means it is supposed to report the non-attendance of students within 10 days of the 10th missed student encounter with staff.
-Asif Siddique said the college had reported one of the student's non-attendance to the UK authorities in May 2012.'Under surveillance'
+Asif Siddique said the college had reported one of the student's non-attendance to the UK authorities in May 2012.

 The Home Office has refused to say whether or not it believes LAMS broke the rules for reporting non-attendance, but has said it is not currently investigating the college.